Entering the USA

 Interview appointment at US Embassy not applicable

-Length of stay 90 days at a time, multiple entries possible within the validity period
+Length of stay 90 days at a time, multiple entries possible within the validity period (exceptions for individual countries)

-Validity 2 years (exceptions apply to individual countries)
+Validity 2 years (exceptions for individual countries)

 Costs $ 21 (or € 49.90 with additional security)